 While I’ve repurposed my fair share of ceiling fan blades, I still have a few more projects up my sleeves when it comes to these flying fans, especially since we recently replaced the ceiling fan in the master bedroom.
 This white ceiling fan blade is one of the appendages from the fixture.
+In this post I’ll be sharing How to Repurpose a Ceiling Fan Blade into Easter Wall Art.

 I’ve been thinking about these fan blades, trying to think what else I could do with them.
 I turned the blades around in my mind until inspiration hit and I realized that part of the blade looked like an egg.
 Do you see it?
 I thought I could use the broader part of the fan blade as an egg shell cup, and then fill the egg shell cup with a little baby chick.